#1 in Sleep Product Research

 Problems with the middle of the Sleep Number bed tend to be reported mainly by owners who use very different firmness settings for each side of the bed, such as 80-20.
 By contrast, owners who use more similar settings for each side tend to not report the middle as a significant problem.

-At least 20% of owners, especially owners of more expensive models, complain about the price they paid.
-Indeed, prices for the more expensive Sleep Number models are about twice that of the average mattress.
+At least 18% of owners, especially owners of more expensive models, complain about the price they paid.
+Indeed, prices for the top-of-the-line Sleep Number models are about twice that of the average mattress.

 Most mattresses priced similar to Sleep Number are heavy in weight and are made with at least somewhat exotic materials.
 Sleep Number beds, by contrast, are fairly lightweight and are made with relatively simple materials.
-This causes a significant number of owners to question the high price and resulting value of their bed; the term "glorified air mattress" is often used by these owners to describe the bed.
-In fact, Sleep Number bed owners question the value of their bed more often than owners of any other mattress including similarly priced beds such as Tempur-Pedic.
+This causes a significant number of owners to question the high price and overall value of their bed; the term "glorified air mattress" is often used by these owners to describe the bed.
+In fact, Sleep Number bed owners question the value of their bed more often than owners of any other mattress.

 At least 12% of Sleep Number bed owners report that their bed loses air, sometimes slowly and sometimes quickly.
 Faulty air pumps, loose connections, malfunctioning controllers and air bladder leaks are the most common causes of air loss.
 Air loss can result in reduced comfort and support and may even cause pain, including back pain.
 It can also result in less than restful sleep due to the owner needing to readjust the firmness throughout the night.